Challenging Times Require New Metrics

 The 2014 Major League Baseball season is officially underway, and it is ironic that an obscure statistician from Kansas is making the news, one who was ridiculed for many years.

-Today he is a chief decision-maker for the world champion Boston Red Sox, having gaining notoriety throughout professional sports – and acceptance to his metrics continues to grow.
+Today he is a chief decision-maker for the world champion Boston Red Sox, having gained notoriety throughout professional sports – and acceptance to his metrics continues to grow.

 A fair comparison can be made to the retail auto sales and service industry: It’s the numbers, stupid.

-Bill James helps the Boston Red Sox decide which players to keep, who and whey they play and who gets traded-away in the off-season, in order to improve the team’s statistical chances of having a winning year.
+Bill James helps the Boston Red Sox decide which players to keep, who and why they play and who gets traded away in the off-season, in order to improve the team’s statistical chances of having a winning year.
 He also helps them grow champions.
 But it wasn’t always that way.

 Instead, he created statistical innovations (the new metrics) such as: